harrisonlab/quorn_rna-seq/README.md

 ## Align to ref with STAR
-I prefer STAR now - it's performance is not so depedent on choice of input parameters.
+I prefer STAR now - it's performance is not so depedent on choice of input parameters (compared to e.g. Bowtie2).
 An index must first be created
 ```shell
 STAR \